Wouldn’t it be great if after adding a new post to your WordPress site, the following happened … just from your post address:

 Instead of this …

-(Using post name permalinks helps readers understand what the page is about)
+(Using post name permalinks helps visitors and search engines understand what your content is about)

 Using Permalink Tags